fangdreth/MBAACC-Extended-Training-Mode/README.md

 + Save States
 	+ When enabled, F1 and F2 are changed to save and load save states

-### Where is the fuzzy overhead from the first trailer?
-The current implementation does not produce behavior 1-to-1 to the vanilla game.
-It's very important for Training Mode to behave as similar as possible to Versus mode, so I have chosen to withold this feature until I can make something appropriate for the MBAACC community to practice with.

 # How do I get the mod?

 - [Download the latest .EXE from this link.](https://github.com/fangdreth/MBAACC-Extended-Training-Mode/releases)